Wire Size Calculator for Controls Panels, Machine Wiring, Motors, and Field Devices

 Estimate Recommended Wire Size

-Use this wire size calculator to estimate recommended AWG wire gauge based on current, voltage, distance, conductor material, phase, and acceptable voltage drop.
+Estimate recommended AWG wire gauge based on current, voltage, one-way distance, conductor material, phase, and acceptable voltage drop.

 Single-Phase / DC Voltage Drop ≈ 2 × Current × Resistance × Distance